noncomputable/AgentMaps/docs/DOCS.md

 });
 ```
 \* I didn't follow this rule of thumb in the Basic Walkthrough to spice things up.

+You can start, pause, and resume an AgentMaps simulation using the [Agentmap.run](./Agentmap.html#.run) and [Agentmap.pause](./Agentmap.html#.pause) methods.
+When `Agentmap.run` is called,
+the Agentmap and Agents will run their controller functions, the Agentmap will increment the tick counter (`Agentmap.state.ticks`),
+a new animation frame will be requested to do the same thing over again.

+When `Agentmap.pause()` is called, the ticks will stop incrementing, the request for the next animation frame will be cancelled, and the controller functions will stop being called.
+Calling `Agentmap.run()` after pausing will set things back in motion.

+[Agentmap.clear](./Agentmap.html/#clear) will reset the Agentmap's state (including the tick counter) and remove all the AgentMaps layers from the map.

 ## <a name="animation-speed"></a>Animation Speed